Must-See Idaho Migrations

 By land, air and stream, Idaho's critters are on the move.

 The Pahsimeroi and Lemhi rivers are waters that salmon, quite literally, will die for.
 Each year, these rivers and their tributaries mark the end of a 900-mile journey from the Pacific Ocean for the salmon.
 When they get to the small streams of central Idaho, they spawn and then die.
 After hatching and growing, young salmon—called smolts—will begin their own migration to the sea.
-Many salmon, unfortunately, return the full 900 miles only to be stopped short of their final spawning area by insufficient water or irrigation diversions.
-The Nature Conservancy works with landowners and partners to remove those barriers.
+Many salmon, unfortunately, are stopped short of their final spawning area by insufficient water or irrigation diversions.
+The Nature Conservancy in Idaho works with landowners and partners to remove those barriers.

 While salmon can be difficult to see in large rivers, you can carefully watch them as they move up small streams, such as at the Idaho Department of Fish and Game’s Wildlife Management Area along the Pahsimeroi in May, Idaho.
 A spectacular place to see the salmon is at Dagger Falls, on the Middle Fork of the Salmon River.
 Around July 4th, the salmon can be seen leaping up the falls—a dramatic sight.

 Although all 14 species of Idaho’s bats migrate South for the winter, the distance of such migrations vary between species.
 While the majority of Idaho bats will travel short distances of up to 60 miles in search of winter hibernation grounds, the Silver Haired bats and the Hoary bats fly up to 600 miles to seek warmer weather!